Gerogery level crossing accident: Inquest

 The coroner went on to say:

 The real tragedy in this matter is not whether the driver made an error of judgement, but that in this day and age when we all strive to reap the benefits of new technology, such as computers, advances in medicine, trains that travel at 160 km/h and even faster, we still have a 19th-century approach to level crossings on the basis that they are traversed by horse and cart.

 Since 2001 there has been significant reform to the management of railway level crossings, not only in New South Wales but nationally across Australia.
 The STAYSAFE Committee of New South Wales Parliament has held two further inquiries, and the Parliament of Australia and the Parliament of Victoria have also conducted parliamentary committee investigations into railway level crossing safety.

 The CRC for Rail Innovation is conducting a number of research projects into railway level crossing design, management, and technology.
 There is also a research program underway to improve driver and other road user behaviour safety at railway level crossings.
 The CRC for Rail Innovation is a collaborative venture between leading organisations in the Australian rail industry and Australian Universities and is supported by the Commonwealth Government.
 It is planned that the CRC for Rail Innovation will invest around A$100m in rail industry research over the 2007-2013 period.
 This makes it the single biggest research program in the history of Australian railways.

+Legacy

+The families of the victims of the accident continue to campaign for safety upgrades to level crossings, particularly in rural areas.

+The roadside memorial on the Olympic Highway to the victims is maintained by family and community members.